-As part of the site preparation and development process, approximately 997 acres of the Project Site would be developed or temporarily affected.
+As part of the site preparation and construction process, approximately 997 acres of the Project Site would be developed or temporarily affected.
 Soils would be temporarily affected due to construction activities and tree-trimming during operation.
-Any stockpiled soils from the area where vegetation clearing and grading may occur would be replaced following cut-and-fill activities to the extent practical and, therefore, likely not require any off-site or on-site hauling of soils.
-However, some minimal off-site or on-site hauling may be necessary.
+Any stockpiled soils from the area where vegetation clearing and grading may occur would be replaced following cut-and-fill activities to the extent practical and, therefore, likely not require any offsite or onsite hauling of soils.
+However, some minimal offsite or onsite hauling may be necessary.

-Although not anticipated, should borrow material be required, small amounts of sand and gravel aggregate may be obtained either from on-site activities within the 997-acre portion of the Project Site that would require clearing and some grading, or from local off-site sources.
+Although not anticipated, should borrow material be required, small amounts of sand and gravel aggregate may be obtained either from onsite activities within the 997-acre portion of the Project Site that would require clearing and some grading, or from local offsite sources.
 The creation of new impervious surface, in the form of the foundations for the central inverters, Bellefonte Solar 161-kV Project Substation, and the Hollywood 161-kV Switching Station, would result in a minor increase in stormwater runoff and a potential increase in soil erosion.
 Planting of native and/or noninvasive vegetation within the limits of disturbance and the use of BMPs described in the CBMPP (see Section 1.4.1) such as soil erosion and sediment control measures, would minimize the potential for increased soil erosion and runoff.
 Following construction, implementation of soil stabilization and vegetation management measures would reduce the potential for erosion impacts during site operations.